CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Experiments and Results

 \subsection{Teleoperation}

-We demonstrated that the compliant local 3-point tracking controller can be teleoperated to accomplish a wide variety of contact-rich manipulation tasks, as illustrated in Fig.~\ref{fig:teleop_vla}.
+We demonstrated that the compliant local 3-point tracking controller can be teleoperated to accomplish a wide variety of contact-rich manipulation tasks, as illustrated in Fig.~\ref{fig:teleop}.
 The same controller supports both compliance-demanding tasks—such as lifting, transporting boxes, and wiping surfaces- as well as force-demanding tasks—such as opening a spring-loaded door, actuating a gantry, or flipping heavy boxes.

-We further show that it can complete tasks requiring different compliance settings on both hands, for example, holding a small whiteboard rigidly with one hand (stiff mode) while writing on it with the other (compliant mode).
-The user can also adjust compliance online during long-horizon tasks, such as first opening a marker in stiff mode and then writing on the whiteboard in compliant mode.
+We further show that it can complete tasks requiring different compliance settings on both hands, for example, holding a small whiteboard rigidly with one hand ($\frac{1}{k}=0.001$) while writing on it with the other ($\frac{1}{k}=0.05$).
+The user can also adjust compliance online during long-horizon tasks, such as first opening a marker with a stiff end-effector and then writing on the whiteboard in a compliant manner.
 Additional results are shown in our video and on our website.